ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 3. The system validates if each of the address line items (addrLine1Sec, addrLine2Sec, addrLine3Sec, citySec, stateSec, countrySec, pcSec) in the i/p parameter is same as the address line items (saved in the secondary language) against the mapped UIN/VID of the resident in the auth database
 4. Constructs the response to the requesting source with Res (Y/N), txnId (same as request), timestamp_Res of response, error code
 5. Provides UIN token, idType, indication of type of attribute was used for Auth (“Id->Name_Primary” or/and “Id->Name_Secondary”, ad->Address line 1, ad->Address line 2, ad->city, ad->state, ad->country, ad->pc etc, fad, Bio, Bio_Type, pin, OTP) and what attribute matched (“Id->namePri” or/and “Id->nameSec”, ad->addrLine1Pri, ad->addrLine2Pri, ad->addrLine3Pri, ad->cityPri, ad->statePri, ad->countryPri, ad->pcPri, ad->addrLine1Sec, ad->addrLine2Sec, ad->addrLine3Sec, ad->citySec, ad->stateSec, ad->countrySec, ad->pcSec, fad, Bio, Bio_Type, pin, OTP), reqTime, API_Version, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
-6. The system proceeds send  Notification -SMS and ‘E-mail’ user stories.
+6. The system proceeds to send  Notification -SMS and ‘E-mail’ user stories.
 _**Provide link to error msgs.MOS-231**_